marcojob/people_guidance/README.md

 <img src="/hardware/mount.JPG" alt="alt text" width="50%">
 </center>

 Our system is based on readily available and low cost components.
-Additionally to the materials listed below you will need a battery bank to power the Raspberry Pi and some cables to connect everything together.
+Additionally, to the materials listed below you will need a battery bank to power the Raspberry Pi and some cables to connect everything together.
 You can 3D print your own chest mount using our [stl file](/hardware/baseplate.stl).
+We recommed a layer height of 0.3mm and an infill of 20%.
 <br />

 | Component                     | Price |